Flood Advisory issued for Carter, Sullivan by NWS - News Break

 Flood Advisory issued for Carter, Sullivan by NWS

-Effective: 2021-07-12 19:06:00 CDT Expires: 2021-07-12 20:30:00 CDT Urgency: Expected Severity: Minor Certainty: Likely Instruction: Turn around, don`t drown when encountering flooded roads.
+Effective: 2021-07-12 17:27:00 CDT Expires: 2021-07-12 20:30:00 CDT Urgency: Expected Severity: Minor Certainty: Likely Instruction: Turn around, don`t drown when encountering flooded roads.
 Most flood deaths occur in vehicles.
 Be aware of your surroundings and do not drive on flooded roads.
-Target Area: Carter; Sullivan FLOOD ADVISORY REMAINS IN EFFECT UNTIL 930 PM EDT THIS EVENING FOR NORTHWESTERN CARTER, EASTERN SULLIVAN AND SOUTHWESTERN WASHINGTON COUNTIES AND THE CITY OF BRISTOL At 806 PM EDT, trained weather spotters reported flooding in the advisory area.
-Overflowing poor drainage areas have already caused minor flooding in the advisory area.
-Between 1 and 2 inches of rain have fallen.
-Some locations that will experience flooding include Bristol Tn, Bristol Va, Elizabethton, Abingdon, Central, Pine Crest, Watauga, South Holston Dam, Sadie, Harr, Hilander Park, Hunter and Morril`s Cave.
-Even though the rainfall has stopped it will take some time for minor flooding to go away.alerts.weather.gov
+Target Area: Carter; Sullivan The National Weather Service in Morristown has issued a * Flood Advisory for Northwestern Carter County in east Tennessee Eastern Sullivan County in east Tennessee Southwestern Washington County in southwestern Virginia The City of Bristol in southwestern Virginia * Until 930 PM EDT. * At 627 PM EDT, Doppler radar indicated heavy rain due to thunderstorms.
+Minor flooding is ongoing or expected to begin shortly in the advisory area.
+Between 1 and 2 inches of rain have fallen. * Some locations that will experience flooding include Bristol Tn, Bristol Va, Elizabethton, Abingdon, Central, Pine Crest, Watauga, South Holston Dam, Sadie, Harr, Hilander Park, Hunter and Morril`s Cave.
+Additional rainfall amounts up to 1 inch are expected over the area.
+This additional rain may result in minor flooding.alerts.weather.gov

 Comments / 0